 This worksheet will show you the procedures and many examples for finding horizontal and oblique asymptotes.
+This worksheet does not differentiate between oblique asymptotes and backbones, as discussed below.

-Horizontal and Oblique Asymptotes:
+Horizontal and Oblique Asymptotes (and Backbones):

 The horizontal or oblique asymptotes depend on the degrees of the polynomials on top and bottom that make up the rational function.